gtm044/eval/README.md

 # RAG Evaluation Framework

-A comprehensive framework for evaluating Retrieval-Augmented Generation (RAG) systems and synthesizing ground truth data.
+A comprehensive framework for evaluating Retrieval-Augmented Generation (RAG) systems using RAGAS and synthesizing ground truth data from raw documents.

 ## Overview